Dedicated to helping combat veterans affected by war.

 - Studies show that trauma from exposure to suicide can contribute to PTSD and suicidal ideation.

 Bottom line, If you're a combat veteran, you're more likely to commit suicide, especially if you've had a concussion or been exposed to suicide.

 The mission of Project Recoil is to help veterans identify, treat, and heal their own “invisible wounds of war", using art, recreation and fellowship.

-If you're a creative veteran you should join Recoil Inkorporated, the creative veteran association.
+If you're a creative veteran, check out Recoil Inkorporated, a creative veteran association.
 If you just want to support veterans, you can buy our products or artwork.
-All products branded as "Recoil Inkorporated" benefit Project Recoil.
+Anything branded as "Recoil Inkorporated" benefits Veterans through Project Recoil.

 Organizations we are proud to support:

 American Infantry Marines of 2/8, a foundation created to assist combat veterans of 2nd Battalion 8th Marines stay connected.